 [12:15] A Typical Day

 Alexandra believes you have to think about what you want your life to be like.
 She has made a conscious decision to split some of her time up into boxes.
-She's a mom of two so two of her days are spent at home.
+She's a mom of two, so two of her days are spent at home.
 This means some of her office work is done in the mornings.
 But MWF, she's in the office and comes in at around 8:30AM.
 She starts seeing patients at 9AM.
 And in her new practice, she's dedicating 40-60 minutes with each patient that comes in.
 So she's no longer seeing 20 patients a day.

 Aside from seeing patients, she does admin work.
 She's doing a lot of meal plans and a lot of virtual correspondence with patients.
 She does coaching along the way.
-Every two weeks, she would check in with the patient if they're doing well or they're dieting or exercising.
+Every two weeks, she would check in with the patient to see if they're doing well or they're dieting or exercising.
 It's a nice reminder to patients so they feel that their doctor is invested in this with them.

-She's also building up a new practice so there's a lot of learning a new skill set.
-She's a small business owner now too so there's accounting and lawyers.
+She's also building up a new practice, so there's a lot of learning a new skill set.
+She's a small business owner now too, so there's accounting and lawyers.
 She has to deal with insurance and stuff.
 These take up a little bit more of her time now since she's at the start of her business.
 Nevertheless, she thinks it's a good balance.

 [14:48] Talk About Insurance Reimbursement, Taking Calls, and Work-Life Balance

 Alexandra admits insurance companies don't reimburse very well.
 So she has decided to step out of the insurance model so as not to compromise her care for patients right now.
-But she hopes that as more data come out and as more companies realize that it does make a big difference in ten to twenty years.
+But she hopes that as more data comes out and as more companies realize that it does make a big difference in ten to twenty years.
 That if they're able to take 10% body weight off an obese person, they're preventing a slew of diseases.
 So a lot of money is saved.
 And maybe they would realize to focus on a specialty.
 But as of the moment, it's not so great.

-In terms of taking calls, Alexandra has a partner as an internist and obesity medicine doc, and they're doing 50/50 call.
+In terms of taking calls, Alexandra has a partner as an internist and obesity medicine doc, and they're doing 50/50 on call.
 But in obesity medicine, there aren't a lot of emergencies.
 She does use medications and it's rare that someone has a reaction.
 Sometimes too, when they're dealing with a specific bariatric population where they just had surgery, that might warrant some urgent follow-up.
-But it's not something with a very out-of-office hours burden
+But it's not something with a very out-of-office hours burden.

 As to having that perfect balance, Alexandra still doesn't know the answer.
 But she has a made a few big decisions on prioritizing her family.
 She also thinks men and women shouldn't be afraid to talk about this.
 Doctors train for a very long time and females are going to have a baby somewhere along the way.
 Alexandra had her baby at the end of her third year of internal medicine residency.
 While being pregnant that year, she decided not to apply for fellowship and to pursue this path.